graeme-lockley/bendu-lang/docs/function-scenarios.md

 sequence where functions are implemented in a variety of ways with different degrees of complexity and overhead.

-## In package, recursive, non-higher order, package function without closure
+## Package function without closure

 The simplest form of a function is a function that is defined in a package and does not need a closure to be created.
 This allows the invocation to be